 The data are in Esri shapefile and geodatabase format.

 In order to access this database, please visit the Geospatial Centre Reference Desk during reference hours or download from the the GADM website.
 Library reference staff are available to provide further information about these data sets and to deliver data upon request.

 Data manipulation and storage

 There are public workstations in the Geospatial Centre that provide access to ArcGIS software programs, program extensions and data manipulation utilities.
 Patrons may use the Gegraphic Information System (GIS) software in the library to view and manipulate the data.
-University of Waterloo faculty, students and staff may copy these data to other media (for example: CD, DVD or Zip disc) for use elsewhere.

 These files may be exported from ArcGIS in a choice of bitmapped formats (also known as raster graphics) including JPG, TIFF, GIF, and BMP or in a choice of vector graphics formats including Adobe Illustrator (AI), Encapsulated Postscript (EPS), and Scalable Vector Graphics (SVG).
 Yet another option is PDF.